altocodenl/tagaway/readme.md

       - Select folders to import in a persistent manner.

    - Import.
+      - finish backend endpoint
+      - document backend endpoint
       - Update progress.

+      - refactor upload to ignore uploads from provider
+      - refactor import to retrieve uploads from provider (and ignore those without provider)
+      - block provider box clicking if files are being imported
+      - block update list of folders if import is ongoing
+      - send to main view when clicking "start import"
+      - query progress during upload
       - Email when import is complete.

 - Import from Dropbox.
 - [BUG] - This was tested in prod - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
 Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.